-Firstly he draws up the table shown in Figure 1, and scores each option by how well it satisfies each factor:
+Firstly he draws up the table shown in figure 1, and scores each option by how well it satisfies each factor:

 Next he decides the relative weights for each of the factors.
 He multiplies these by the scores already entered, and totals them.
-This is shown in Figure 2:
+This is shown in figure 2:

 This makes it clear to the caterer that Supplier 4 is the best option, despite the lack of flexibility of its payment options.

-Grid Analysis helps you to decide between several options, where you need to take many different factors into account.
+Decision Matrix Analysis helps you to decide between several options, where you need to take many different factors into account.